-A cash book is a subsidiary accounting book that records only cash transactions.
-Thousands of cash transactions take place in an organization in an accounting year and it is a tedious and meticulous job to journalize them.
-Cash books are maintained to record the cash-only transactions.
-A cash book acts as both a journal and a ledger for the cash entries.
-The cash receipts are recorded on the debit side and all the cash payments are entered on the credit side.
+A cash book is defined as a subsidiary accounting book that records only cash transactions.
+There are thousands of cash transactions that take place in an organization in a given accounting year and it is an extremely tedious and meticulous job to journalize them.
+The main function of a Cash book is to record the cash transactions which are used as a ledger and a journal to find out about the activities in a firm.
+The cash receipts are recorded on the debit side while all the cash payments are entered on the credit side.

-Simple cash books are also known as Single Column Cash Books.
-They are used to record cash transactions.
-The cash receipts /(cash that comes in) are entered on the left side and the cash payments are recorded on the right side.
-Since all cash transactions are recorded in one book, there is no need for a cash ledger account.
-There is only one column in the simple cash book to record the cash receipts so the bank transactions and any discounts given are not recorded in this cash book.
-Bank and discount transactions are recorded in their separate ledger accounts.
+These are also known as Single Column Cash Books.
+They are used to record the cash transactions and the cash receipts (cash that comes in) are entered on the left side while the cash payments are recorded on the right side.
+As all cash transactions are recorded in one book, there is no need for a cash ledger account.

-In two-column cash books, there is an additional column provided for recording the discount entries.
-This allows the discount transactions to be recorded in the same cash book along with the cash transactions.
-This cash book is generally maintained by organizations where it is a general practice to give or receive discounts.
+In a two-column cash book, there is an additional column provided for recording the specific discount entries which allow the discount transactions to be recorded in the same cash book along with the cash transactions.
+This cash book is usually maintained by organizations where it is a general practice to give or receive discounts.

-As the name denotes, three-column cash books have three columns; one for cash, one for the discount, and the additional bank columns.
-Witty most organizations now dealing with banking instruments like cheques and bills of exchange along with cash, a bank column in the cash book makes the accounting entries simpler and easier to understand.
+As the name suggests, three-column cash books have three columns; one for cash, one for the discount, and the additional bank columns.
+For most of the organizations that are now dealing with banking instruments like cheques or bills of exchange along with cash, a bank column in the cash book makes simplified accounting entries.

-In every firm, cash transactions take place in all the departments.
-These cash transactions are recorded in one of the three cash books but sometimes there are many cash transactions that are for very small amounts.
-Several of such transactions take place in a single day and are called petty cash transactions.
-Examples of such transactions are expenses for stationery, postage, travel, food, etc.
+In each firm, the cash transactions take place in all the departments.
+These cash transactions are recorded in one of the three cash books but sometimes there are some cash transactions that are for very small amounts.
+Several of these transactions take place in a single day and are called petty cash transactions.
+Examples of such transactions are expenses for stationery, postage, food, etc.